Cloud Lifted: Aryana Girvan, Healthy Again After Life-Threatening Scare, Keys Clarion's Sweep of Keystone

 Then, she cried.

-(Above photo, Aryana Girvan was the Hager Paving Incorporated Player of the Game)
+(Pictured above: Aryana Girvan was the Hager Paving Incorporated Player of the Game.)

 For months she lived under a cloud of doubt.
 Growing in her brain were several cysts that threatened her life.